G4l43r/lpthw-cn/advice.rst

 Programming as an intellectual activity is the *only* art form that allows you to create interactive art.
 You can create projects that other people can play with and you can talk to them indirectly.
 No other art form is quite this interactive.
 Movies flow to the audience in one direction.
-Paintings don't move.
+Paintings do not move.
 Code goes both ways.

 Programming as a profession is only moderately interesting.
 It can be a good